Last updated 07/08/2020

 IBM was facing troubles in recruiting and retaining top talents and performance management of the organization.

 With the help of agile methodology, IBM started off by identifying their goals.
 After the goal was defined, they created cross-functional, self-selected teams instead of the management assigned team.
 This helped in employee empowerment.
-Now, who wouldn’t want to work with an organization who empowers the employees?
+Now, who wouldn’t want to work with an organization that empowers the employees?

-The teams implemented A backlog to manage their work in progress, which can create transparency and let the team focus on one particular task at a time.
+The teams implemented a backlog to manage their work in progress, which can create transparency and let the team focus on one particular task at a time.
 In this way, performance management was handled well.